MansiMore99/ForecastNavigator/README.md

 ## Professional-Weather-Application 🌤️

 When planning outings, knowing the weather forecast is essential to ensure you are well-prepared.
-Whether it's avoiding rain without an umbrella or dressing appropriately for the conditions, weather information enhances your experience and minimizes weather-related surprises. 🌂👗
+Whether it's avoiding rain 🌧️ or wind 💨 without an umbrella, or dressing appropriately for sunny 🌤️ conditions, weather information enhances your experience and minimizes weather-related surprises. 🌂👗

 ## Key Features